Del Real Palace, Valencia: From demolition to present

 In 1810, during the Peninsular War, in order to deny the palace to the Napoleonic troops and avoid they using it as a bastion against the city, Valencians themselves decided to demolish it, which was absolutely useless.
 In fact, the demolition was due to a combination of factors: a poor military strategy, the economic needs of the Junta de Defensa and the perception by the bourgeois, liberal classes that this old grand palace was the main symbol of the past.
 Only some fragment of the coffered ceiling, preserved at the Arxiu del Regne, was saved from its formidable brickwork.

-In 1986 in the wake of a works carried out in the collectors of the city, was lifted the asphalt of street General Elio, and under it were the remains of the palace.
+In 1986 in the wake of research carried out in the collections of the city, the asphalt of General Elio street was lifted, and under it were the remains of the palace.
 After much controversy over whether the remains were to be buried or laid bare, it was decided to bury them because the street is one of the main arteries of the city.

-Earlier year 2009, new tastings with GPR were made, discarding a massive excavation and appear new remains that arouse interest for the palace that was the emblem of the city.
+Earlier year 2009, new explorations with ground-penetrating radar were made, preventing the need for a massive excavation and finding new remains that aroused interest in the palace that was the emblem of the city.

-Although it is clear that the Del Real Palace is irrecoverable, in 1810 was razed to the ground, the illusion of archaeologists is increasing.
+Although it is clear that the Del Real Palace is irrecoverable, the interest of archaeologists is increasing.
 Excavations at the Viveros garden were made.
-Archaeologists have unearthed last week the first walls, belonging to the Torre de la Reina.
-A magnificent tower which was the residence of the Queen Maria, wife of Alfonso V of Aragon, although in the last period of the palace was used as a kitchen.
-Experts say they are about to stumble upon the foundations of the called Torre del Rey and the large porch of the set of buildings.
+Archaeologists have unearthed the first walls, belonging to the Torre de la Reina.
+A magnificent tower which was the residence of the Queen Maria, wife of Alfonso V of Aragon, which in the last period of the palace was used as a kitchen.
+Experts say they are about to stumble upon the foundations of the Torre del Rey and the large porch of the set of buildings.

 During all these years since the demolition, the only visible building was a small existing mound in the Jardines del Real, known as montañeta del General Elio.
-It is said consists of the rubble that had accumulated at the time of the destruction of the palace and is now an integral part of the Jardines del Real.
+It is said that this consists of the rubble that had accumulated at the time of the destruction of the palace and is now an integral part of the Jardines del Real.

-Nowadays we know accurately how this architectural ensemble was, thanks to the discovery of the palace plans which, drawn in 1802 by military engineer Manuel Cavallero, were deposited in the family archive of Marshall Suchet, governor of Valencia in Napoleonic era.
-The plans were part of the spoils that the French troops looted and taken to Paris, where they remained ignored until they were fortuitously discovered by professor Josep Vicent Boira in 2004.
+Nowadays we know accurately how this architectural ensemble was, thanks to the discovery of the palace plans which, drawn in 1802 by military engineer Manuel Cavallero, which were deposited in the family archive of Marshal Louis-Gabriel Suchet, governor of Valencia in the Napoleonic era.
+The plans were part of the spoils that the French troops looted and took to Paris, where they remained ignored until they were fortuitously discovered by Professor Josep Vicent Boira in 2004.